What is a Central Air Conditioner? Important Details You Should Know

 What are the types of central air conditioners?

-There are two common types of central air conditioner, it could either be a split-system unit or a packaged unit.
+There are two common types of the central air conditioner; it could either be a split-system unit or a packaged unit.

 Split-System Central Air Conditioner

-In this unit, an outdoor metal cabinet has the compressor and condenser, and the indoor cabinet has the evaporator.
+In this unit, an outdoor metal cabinet has the compressor and condenser, and the indoor office has the evaporator.
 The indoor cabinet also contains the furnace or the indoor part of the heat pump.
-The evaporator coil of the air conditioner is installed in the cabinet or main supply duct of the furnace or the heat pump.
+The evaporator coil of the air conditioner is installed in the office or central supply duct of the furnace or the heat pump.

 Once you already have the furnace yet no air conditioner, this type of central air conditioner is considered as the most economical option to install.